-Highlights and Collections
+Highlights and collections

-Slyngstad received various grants, for instance the Government Grant for Artists from the Ingrid Lindbäck Langaard`s Fund in 2015 and 2010, the Bildende Kunstneres Hjelpefond in 2008 and 2007 as well as the Vederlagsfondet and KEMs debutant Prize.
-The artists’ paintings can be found in plenty prominent collections like Art Council Norway; National Museum of Art, Architecture and Design, Oslo, Norway; Nordea Norway Art Collection; Hydro Norway Art Collection; Telenor Art Collection and many others.
+Vibeke Slyngstad has received various grants, for instance the Government Grant for Artists from the Ingrid Lindbäck Langaard`s Fund in 2015 and 2010, the Bildende Kunstneres Hjelpefond in 2008 and 2007 as well as the Vederlagsfondet and KEMs debutant Prize.
+Her work can be found in prominent collections such as Art Council Norway; National Museum of Art, Architecture and Design, Oslo, Norway; Nordea Norway Art Collection; Hydro Norway Art Collection; Telenor Art Collection; Nordea Bank collection; Ministry of foreign affairs, Norway; Norwegian Storting collection (Parliament); The Kistefoss Museum, Norway; Oslo municipality collection; Lundin collection; Kredittbanken collection; Sparebanken Møre collection; Statoil Collection; Storebrand insurance collection; Ålesund Kunstforening collection; Kjell Holms foundation and many others.